- Details

 1874.
 The Fort Wayne, Jackson & Saginaw operates three passenger trains south from Jackson.
 Two are through trains to Fort Wayne and ultimately to Louisville.
 A third train, the Angola Accommodation goes to Angola.
 All three trains return to Jackson.
 [NDEM-1874-0214]

 1878.
 August 30.
 Peter Loomis, a Jackson businessman and President of the FWJ&S, visits Montreal to meet with officials of the Grand Trunk railroad.
 Their idea is to extend the GT to Jackson on the Michigan Air Line east route, and then purchase the FWJ&S line from Jackson to Auburn, IN and the B&O line into Chicago.
-The deal is never completed.
+The deal was never completed.
 [PHTH-1878-0830]

 1879.
 In a patent medicine advertisement in the Detroit Free Press, H.A.
 Raymond, the Jackson-based Auditor for the FWJ&S writes "I have been using your Cuticura for Scalp Head, and it has cured me when all medicines that I have taken for nine years did me no good.
 I now am using it as a hair dressing but my head is well.
 It keeps the hair in very nice condition".
 [DFP-1879-0419]